John-Abbott-College/6P3-Notes/labs/digital-devices/index.md

 ---
-title: "Lab 4: Intro to GPIO Digital Devices"
+title: "L4: Intro to GPIO Digital Devices"
 description: |
   Learn to use the raspberry pi GPIO ports using a variety of digital devices.
 thumbnail: ./assets/gpio-pi.png